haselbach/edvard/README.md

-# mygal
+# edvard
 A simple and stupid image gallery.
-Given some JSON data (that mygal loads via AJAX), mygal injects a gallery into the DOM.
+Given some JSON data (that edvard loads via AJAX), edvard injects a gallery into the DOM.

 ## Usage
 Define the photos that you want to have in the gallery in a file as JSON data.